zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-understand-data.md

     - rows that are strictly ordered by timestamp, without duplicated timestamps.
 * The training data should have at least 3 highly correlated attributes.
 * At least one attribute does not have a missing value.
-* The number of observations/timestamps in training data should be at least 8 * number of attributes or 40, whichever is greater.
+* The number of observations/timestamps in training data should be at least eight times of attributes or 40, whichever is greater.

 The testing/detecting data is also required to only contain columns like timestamp and other numeric attributes that match with the training data; observations are strictly ordered by unique timestamps.
 No further requirements on testing data.